-In connection with the retirement of Mr. Bergmann from the Company effective as of December 30, 2022, the Company entered into an agreement and general release and a consulting agreement with Mr. Bergmann.
-Pursuant to the consulting agreement, Mr. Bergmann agreed to continue to provide financial and strategic consulting services to the Company of up to ten hours per quarter through March 31, 2026.
-As a result, his outstanding equity-based awards will continue to vest and be exercisable, as applicable, in accordance with and subject to their terms.
-If Mr. Bergmann provides services to the Company through March 31, 2026, all of his outstanding equity awards that have timebased vesting will have vested and his stock options will continue to be exercisable for the remainder of their original terms notwithstanding the end of his service to the Company.
-If the consulting agreement is terminated before March 31, 2026 by Mr. Bergmann or by the Company for Cause (as defined below) or due to the death of Mr. Bergmann, such termination will result in the forfeiture of any remaining unvested equity awards at such time.
+In connection with the retirement of Mr. Zwiefel from the Company effective as of December 31, 2023, the Company entered into an agreement and general release and a consulting agreement with Mr. Zwiefel.
+Pursuant to the consulting agreement, Mr. Zwiefel agreed to provide a minimum of 1,000 hours of strategic and operational consulting services to the Company during the first two years following his retirement and thereafter to continue to perform active services for the remaining two years based on mutually agreed projects, and the Company agreed to pay Mr. Zwiefel at a rate of \$400 per hour for his services.
+As a result of Mr. Zwiefel continuing to provide services to the Company, his outstanding equity-based awards will continue to vest and be exercisable, as applicable, in accordance with and subject to their terms.
+If Mr. Zwiefel provides services to the Company through March 31, 2027, all of his outstanding equity awards that have time-based vesting will have vested.
+Additionally, under the agreement and general release, upon Mr. Zwiefel ceasing to provide services to the Company, his vested stock options at such time (and if, and only if, his services are terminated due to his death or disability, his unvested stock options and unvested restricted stock units, if any, at such time) will continue to be outstanding and exercisable, as applicable, for their respective terms notwithstanding such termination of service.
+If the consulting agreement is terminated before March 31, 2027 by Mr. Zwiefel or by the Company for Cause (as defined in his consulting agreement), such termination will result in the forfeiture of any remaining unvested equity awards at such time.
 His vested stock options at such time would continue to be exercisable for the remainder of their original terms notwithstanding such termination of service.
-If the Company were to terminate Mr. Bergmann's services for convenience before March 31, 2026, any unvested stock options and unvested restricted stock units at the time of such termination would continue to vest and, together with his vested stock options, be exercisable, as applicable, in accordance with and subject to their terms notwithstanding such termination of service.
-Mr. Bergmann was also eligible to receive payment of his short-term incentive for 2022 based on actual results, which as discussed above, fell below the threshold performance and so no payment was made.
-The Company also agreed to pay the total cost of Mr. Bergmann's continued health insurance benefits and his Life Time club membership through June 30, 2024.
-These benefits are contingent upon Mr. Bergmann not rescinding the agreement and general release and complying with certain restrictive covenants, including confidentiality, non-competition and non-solicitation.
+Mr. Zwiefel also vested in the restricted stock units that were granted to him as part of the 2023 Bonus Program and he received the additional grant of vested stock for our above-target performance as discussed above under "-Short-Term Incentive Compensation."
+The Company also agreed to pay the total cost of Mr. Zwiefel's and his eligible dependent's continued health insurance benefits for eighteen months following his retirement, to pay for his Life Time club membership through March 31, 2027, and to reimburse Mr. Zwiefel for up to \$50,000 in coaching and development services used before June 30, 2024.
+These benefits are contingent upon Mr. Zwiefel not rescinding the agreement and general release and complying with certain restrictive covenants, including confidentiality, non-competition and non-solicitation.